PROUD FUNDERS OF FOSSIL FUELS

-HSBC, one of the world’s ten biggest banks, has long been addicted to coal.
+HSBC, one of the world’s ten biggest banks, has long been addicted to fossil fuels.

-One of the many ways in which HSBC continues to support this dirty industry is, as we find in this study, through the ownership stakes it holds in companies building new coal power stations around the world.
+HSBC also holds ownership stakes it holds in companies building new coal power stations around the world.
 If these projects go ahead, they will generate the equivalent of about 37 years of the United Kingdom’s current annual emissions in carbon dioxide (CO2).

-While this is a significant step forward, achieving the aims of the Paris Agreement means much more than ruling out direct project finance for coal plants.
+Achieving the aims of the Paris Agreement means much more than the small steps forward that HSBC has taken already, such as ruling out direct project finance for coal plants.
 At a minimum, it means withholding financial support for the expansion of the fossil fuel industry, covering every form of finance including arranging loans and bonds, providing advisory services and owning stakes in fossil fuel companies.

 Please help keep up the pressure by calling upon HSBC to do the right thing by withholding financial support for companies and projects that would expand the scale of the fossil fuel industry.